Singer-songwriter Lou Reed performing at the Hammersmith Odeon in 1975.

 Lil Nas X

-At the peak of his fame after the viral release of his 2018 country-rap hit "Old Town Road," Lil Nas X publicly came out via Twitter in 2019.
-He's since released multiple unabashedly queer songs and music videos that have gained him genre-hopping success, including Billboard chart-toppers like "Montero (Call Me by Your Name)" and "Industry Baby."
+At the peak of his fame after the viral release of his 2018 country-rap hit "Old Town Road," Lil Nas X publicly came out via Twitter in 2019, but didn't specify his identity.
+He then came out as bisexual in 2023.
+Lil Nas X has since released multiple unabashedly queer songs and music videos that have gained him genre-spanning success, including Billboard chart-toppers like "Montero (Call Me by Your Name)" and "Industry Baby."

 Janis Joplin performs at the Festival for Peace at Shea Stadium.